hrastnik/mobx-easy-form/README.md

 ### IMPORTANT!

 > The `createForm` and `createField` functions will re-create the form on each render and you won't be able to change the inputs - so you have to make sure it only gets created once.
-You should wrap it in `useMemo` or even better - [`useMemoOne` ](https://github.com/alexreardon/use-memo-one)
+You should use `useForm` and `useField` which will keep a stable reference to form and field objects.

 ## Render